DrewKiino/Firebolt/README.md

 ## License

-**Resolver** is available under the MIT license.
+**Firebolt** is available under the MIT license.
 See the LICENSE file for more info.